A4E welcomes the “Joint European Roadmap towards lifting COVID-19 containment measures”, adopted on 15 April by the European Commission and Council.

 Airlines, as well as airports, can assist with the dissemination of relevant passenger information (as agreed at an EU level) during the online booking and check-in process or via prominent displays across the airport.

 Our common goal must be to restore affordable air connectivity in Europe as soon as possible.
-To achieve this, we need proportionate, sensible and effective measures which are coordinated at EU level.
+To achieve this, we need proportionate, sensible and effective measures that are coordinated at the EU level.

 Measures must be based on scientific evidence and robust risk assessment, they must be proportionate, temporary in nature (clearly linked to the COVID-19 pandemic) and evaluated on a continuous basis.